 Characteristics of the Mimosa Hostilis Plant

-The mimosa hostilis plant, or mimosa tenuiflora, is a thorny tree or shrub that belongs to the fabaceae family.
-It is native to South America and Central America.
-It can be found in Venezuela, Colombia, Panama, El Salvador, Nicaragua and Honduras but is mostly distributed in Brazil and Mexico.
-It is located mainly in semiarid zones.
+The Mimosa hostilis plant, also known as mimosa tenuiflora or mimosa tenuiflora hostilis, is a thorny tree or shrub that belongs to the fabaceae family.
+It is native to South America and Central America and is primarily found in Venezuela, Colombia, Panama, El Salvador, Nicaragua, and Honduras, though it is most widely distributed in Brazil and Mexico.
+This plant typically grows in semiarid zones.

-It has an average height of 1 to 8 meters but its most common height is 4 meters.
-Its trunk is woody with a reddish brown bark.
-Its stems are reddish brown and have erect spines up to 3 centimeters long.
-From its branches sprout leaves that are composed of 10 to 30 pairs of linear to oblong leaflets 3 to 6 mm long and 0.7 to 2 mm wide.
-Its flower is a kind of yellowish-white cylindrical spike 3 to 6 cm long.
+The mimosa tenuiflora plant reaches an average height of 1 to 8 meters, but its most common height is about 4 meters.
+Its trunk is woody, featuring a distinctive reddish-brown bark.
+Similarly, its stems are reddish-brown and are equipped with erect spines that can be up to 3 centimeters long.
+From its branches, the plant produces leaves composed of 10 to 30 pairs of linear to oblong leaflets, each 3 to 6 mm long and 0.7 to 2 mm wide.
+The flowers of the mimosa tenuiflora hostilis are yellowish-white cylindrical spikes, about 3 to 6 cm long.

-Being a family of legumes, its fruit is a pod 4 to 6 centimeters long and 0.5 cm wide that is divided into 4 to 6 segments that each have a seed inside.
-The seeds of the mimosa hostilis plant are small, lenticular, oval and flat.
-They are generally 4 mm long and 3 to 3.8 mm wide.
-They are reddish brown and have a waterproof testa covered by a shiny wax.
+As a member of the legume family, its fruit is a pod measuring 4 to 6 centimeters in length and 0.5 cm in width, divided into 4 to 6 segments, each harboring a seed.
+The seeds of the mimosa hostilis are small, lenticular, oval, and flat.
+Typically, they are about 4 mm long and 3 to 3.8 mm wide, featuring a reddish-brown, waterproof testa that is covered by a shiny wax.

 Habitat and Cultivation of Mimosa Hostilis Plant